 No agency officer, employee, or authorized representative of the State or the United States shall copy an article which is claimed or determined to represent a trade secret pursuant to this Part except where authorized to do so by the agency officer or employee designated to review the article pursuant to Section 120.330(a).
 All copies shall be recorded and logged in accordance with Section 120.330(c).

-Section 120.360 Articles No Longer Required To Be Retained
+Section 120.360 Disposal of Articles

-When it is determined that an article which is claimed or determined to represent a trade secret is no longer required to be maintained as an agency record, the agency shall either destroy the article by shredding or burning, or return it to the owner.
+An agency may dispose of an article which is claimed or determined to represent a trade secret only by shredding, burning, or returning it to the owner.

 SUBPART D: INTERNAL AGENCY PROCEDURES